The Hao-Ng isomorphism theorem for reduced crossed products: Noncommutative dynamics and operator-valued Maharam lifting

-For our arguments, we require generalizations of classical measure-theoretic lifting theorems.
-To this end, let $(X, \F, \mu)$ be a complete measure space and $M^\infty(\F)$ denote the space of bounded measurable functions on $X$, which is a C*-subalgebra of all bounded functions $\ell^{\infty}(X)$.
+In this subsection, we prove an operator-valued generalization of a classical measurable lifting theorem, which is usually attributed to Maharam \cite{maharam1958theorem}.
+More precisely, let $(X, \F, \mu)$ be a complete measure space and $M^\infty(\F)$ denote the space of bounded measurable functions on $X$, which is a $\rC^*$-subalgebra of all bounded functions $\ell^{\infty}(X)$.
 Then, there is a surjective $*$-homomorphism $q:M^\infty(\F)\rightarrow L^\infty(X, \mu)$ defined by identifying functions $\mu$-a.e.
-A \emph{lifting} for $(X, \F, \mu)$ is a unital $*$-homomorphism $\rho: L^\infty(X, \mu)\rightarrow M^\infty(\F)$ such that $q\circ\rho = \id$.
+A \emph{lifting} for $(X, \F, \mu)$ is a unital $*$-homomor\-phism $\rho: L^\infty(X, \mu)\rightarrow M^\infty(\F)$ such that $q\circ\rho = \id$.
 The lifting theorem of Maharam \cite{maharam1958theorem} states that $(X, \F, \mu)$ always admits a lifting when $\mu$ is a finite measure.
 The existence of a lift is known in several other circumstances \cite{tulcea2012topics}, including the measure space $(G,\F,\mu)$ where $G$ is a locally compact Hausdorff group, $\mu$ is left Haar measure, and $\F$ is the completion of Borel $\sigma$-algebra on $G$ with respect to $\mu$ \cite{tulcea1967existence}.

 Our lifting result will apply Hamana's work on Fubini tensor products \cite{hamana1982tensor}.
 For this, fix a pair of Hilbert spaces $\H, \K$ and let $\{e_\alpha : \alpha\in A\}$ be an orthonormal basis for $\H$.
 For $\alpha,\beta\in A$, we define rank-one operators on $\H$ by $E_{\alpha\beta}(h) = \langle h, e_\beta\rangle e_\alpha$.
 Furthermore, for each $\alpha\in A$, let $J_\alpha: \K\rightarrow\H\otimes\K$ be the isometry defined by $J_\alpha (k) = e_\alpha\otimes k$.
 Then, each $x\in \bB(\H\otimes\K)$ can be expressed as